aroemers/crustimoney/API.md

     -  [`with-success-name`](#crustimoney2.results/with-success-name) - Set the name of the success value.
 -  [`crustimoney2.string-grammar`](#crustimoney2.string-grammar)  - Create a parser based on a string grammar.
     -  [`create-parser`](#crustimoney2.string-grammar/create-parser) - Create a parser based on a string-based grammar definition.
+    -  [`vector-tree`](#crustimoney2.string-grammar/vector-tree) - Low-level function which translates the string grammar into an intermediary vector-based representation.
 -  [`crustimoney2.vector-grammar`](#crustimoney2.vector-grammar)  - A basic vector-driven parser generator.
     -  [`create-parser`](#crustimoney2.vector-grammar/create-parser) - Create a parser based on a vector-driven combinator tree.